Last updated: 2026-07-17

 - Which has fewer owner complaints, the Audi Q8 or the BMW X6?

-- Adjusted for sales volume, the BMW X6 has a lower complaint rate at 1.6 per 10,000 sold versus 21.4 for the Audi Q8.
-This per-sales normalization gives a fairer comparison than raw totals.
+- Adjusted for sales volume, the BMW X6 has a lower complaint rate at 1.6 per 10,000 vehicles sold versus 21.4 for the Audi Q8.
+Normalizing by sales gives a fairer comparison than raw totals.

 - Which is cheaper to maintain, the Audi Q8 or the BMW X6?